 What is the EU AI Act and what does it mean for AI in enterprises?
 The EU AI Act is the first comprehensive AI regulation worldwide.
 The substantive obligations apply from 2 August 2026.
 Companies must classify their AI systems, ensure AI competency, and for high-risk systems additionally demonstrate documentation, risk management, and human oversight.

 Are there AI platforms without per-user licences?
-Yes, in the DACH region that is currently above all CompanyGPT.
-The platform is set up once and operated for a flat maintenance fee, ongoing token costs of the model providers are passed through at list price.
+Yes, but only a few vendors in the DACH region avoid per-user licences: CompanyGPT is set up once and operated for a flat maintenance fee, with ongoing token costs of the model providers passed through at list price; nele.ai works with a company-wide credit quota instead of seats.

 What is the Model Context Protocol (MCP)?
 The Model Context Protocol is an open standard from Anthropic that gives AI agents structured access to external tools, data sources and systems.
-CompanyGPT and a handful of other platforms support MCP natively, many classical SaaS solutions do not yet have MCP support in production.
+CompanyGPT and a handful of other platforms support MCP natively; for other solutions, consult the respective provider documentation.
 See MCP: The USB-C interface for LLMs.

 Can I run CompanyGPT on STACKIT?
 Yes.
 STACKIT is the German sovereign cloud of the Schwarz Group, operated in Berlin on 100 percent German infrastructure.
 CompanyGPT is deployed optionally to STACKIT, Azure West Europe, AWS Frankfurt or Google Cloud Frankfurt.

 Which AI platform offers SharePoint integration with permissions?
 A native SharePoint connection with permission mirroring is currently offered above all by CompanyGPT via the companyRAG module.
 Microsoft 365 Copilot integrates SharePoint deeply but inside a US jurisdiction.
-Other DACH platforms connect SharePoint generically through RAG without mirroring the exact file permissions per user.
+For other DACH platforms, exact per-user file-permission mirroring is usually not publicly documented.

 Conclusion and recommendation